FootprintAI/multikf/README.md

-# multikind
+# multikf
-Multi-Kind leverages [Vagrant](https://github.com/hashicorp/vagrant) and [Kind](https://github.com/kubernetes-sigs/kind) (Kubernetes In Docker) to create multiple local clusters inside the same host machine, see the following png for simple layout
+Multi-Kind leverages [Vagrant](https://github.com/hashicorp/vagrant) and [Kind](https://github.com/kubernetes-sigs/kind) (Kubernetes In Docker) to create multiple local kubernetes and kubeflow clusters inside the same host machine, see the following png for simple layout
 ![flow](./images/intro.png)

 #### Why we need this?